 - 1 Geode specimen

-- 2 packs of crystal growing liquid
+- 2 packs of crystal-growing liquid

-- A full-color crystal garden learning guide
+- A full-colour crystal garden learning guide

 Our Crystal Garden Experience

 We started off creating our crystal garden by colouring in the trees.

 Whatever colour you choose is the colour that your crystals will form into.
 Little E went for a multi-coloured design.

 With the trees coloured and designed it was time to prepare the trees for crystal growing.
 To do this you must separate the tips of the trees to form branches.
 Slide both tree sections together and place them on the tree base.

 With the trees ready it was time to create our garden.
 To help the crystals grow, place them in an area where no one can disturb them.
 Carefully pour a small amount of the crystal-growing liquid over the top of the trees.
 Pour the remaining liquid into the tree base.

 In approximately 30 minutes crystals will begin to form on the trees.
 In 6 to 8 hours the trees should be in full bloom.